It's crucial to know why you are doing what you’re doing.

 But whatever you decide, you need to optimize for that, and be willing to let go of the others.

 You can’t diffuse your energy, trying to do a little bit of everything, or you’ll always be in conflict with yourself.

 For example, one way to make money is to take on a lot of responsibility, which means letting go of some freedoms.

 One way to get famous is to let others make more money, while you take the spotlight.

 I learned this living in Los Angeles, when I was friends with some famous Hollywood actors, and realized they’re not as rich as you’d think.
 The richest people in Hollywood are the ones you’ve never heard of, because they’ve optimized their career for money.
 They know others are willing to take less money in return for more fame, so they profit from the other side of that deal.

 Maybe the most important thing to you is learning, or creating, or giving.
 Maybe it’s how many people’s lives you can influence.
 Maybe it’s how deeply you can influence just a few people’s lives.

 Once you realize it and admit it, you need to pursue it.

 Like if you want freedom, then you own a business but delegate all the work.
 You won’t be learning or creating or giving as much as you could with a different strategy, but that’s OK.
 You know freedom is what you’re after.

 Sometimes your best strategy is counter-intuitive.
-Like if you have a high paying job, but realize that charitable giving is what matters most to you, then the best strategy is not to quit your job and go hang mosquito nets in Africa, but actually to keep your job and make as much money as you can, while spending it on hiring hundreds of people in Africa to hang thousands of mosquito nets.
+Like if you have a high paying job, but realize that charitable giving is what matters most to you, then the best strategy is not to quit your job and go hang mosquito nets in Africa, but actually to keep your job and make as much money as you can, while funding organizations in Africa that hang thousands of mosquito nets.
 (Unless your goal is more about looking charitable, instead of actually being charitable.
 Then admit that to yourself, too.)